 1988 Newmark Avenue, Coos Bay, OR 97420 • (541) 888.2525 • 1.800.962.2838

-Southwestern Oregon Community College is an equal opportunity educator and employer.
+Southwestern Oregon Community Colleges is an equal opportunity employer and educator.